mehrdad-dev/persis/readme.md

 Avaiable Datasets:
-- The Persian Font Recognition (PFR)
+- Persian Font Recognition (PFR)
-- The Persian Text Image Segmentation (PTI SEG)
+- Persian Text Image Segmentation (PTI SEG)

 ## 📬 Send your request
 These datasets are available only for research purposes.
 So please fill out the below "Google Form" carefully.